BlackBecca/alx-system_engineering-devops/0x01-shell_permissions/README.md

-owner and the group owner of _hello to vincent and staff
+changes owner of file hello to betty only if its owned by user guillaume